miguel-ll/miguel-ll/README.md

 ### I'm Miguel, and welcome to my profile.

-I'm a game developer, translator, and Computer Engineering student.
+I'm a Computer Engineering student, translator, and game developer.
 In my free time, I like to play chess and draw.
 You can find me at:

 - Website: [Miguel's webpage](https://deltazeta.neocities.org)
 - Itch.io: [deltazeta](https://deltazeta.itch.io)